 Zantac: Has been known to cause cancer including colon, stomach, small intestine, colorectal, esophageal and liver.
 Individuals less than 60 years old have experienced pancreatic cancer, leukemia, non-Hodgkins lymphoma, multiple myeloma of the stomach, colon, intestines, or bladder cancer.

 Biomet: Zimmer shoulder implants underwent an FDA Class 1 recall.

 Stryker: A hip replacement device, specifically LFIT Anatomical CoCr V40 Fermoral Head, recalled August 2016 due to failure.

 Actos: A prescription medicine used to treat type II diabetes.
 When used for longer than one year, it has been linked to an increased risk of bladder cancer.

 Diabetes Drugs: Januvia, Byetta, Janumet, and Victoza, used in the treatment of diabetes, have been linked to pancreatic cancer and pancreatitis.

 Talcum Powder: Exposure has been linked to increased risk of ovarian cancer.

-If you or someone you love has been injured by any dangerous medical device or pharmaceutical drug, please Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, Louisiana, for a free consultation or call 337-478-8888 or800-639-2524 now to speak directly with an experienced personal injury, wrongful death, defective drug, and/or defective medical device lawyer.
+If you or someone you love has been injured by any dangerous medical device or pharmaceutical drug, please Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, Louisiana, for a free consultation, or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced personal injury, wrongful death, defective drug, and/or defective medical device lawyer.
+Choose your lawyer carefully.